quartata/rotor-lang/COMMANDS.md

 `e` Pushes Euler's number onto the stack.

-`f` Floor and ceiling.
-By default, this pops off a number and pushes the floor of it -- however, if there is also truthy/falsy value on top of the stack it willpop another number off the stack and either ceiling it if this value is truthy or floor it if this value is falsy.
+`f` Pops a number off the stack and pushes the floor of it.

 `g` Pops two objects (not necessarily numbers) off the stack and pushes first > second.